mongodb/docs-mongodb-shell/source/includes/legacy/legacy-retryable-writes.rst

-Enables :ref:`retryable-writes`.
 By default, retryable writes are:

 - enabled in :binary:`mongosh`
 - disabled in the legacy ``mongo`` shell